darkhelmet/verboselogging/posts/most-dangerous-programming-errors-25-21.md

 nipped by some of them today.

 Proper education is the first step, and the CWE have done a good job of describing their top 25, along with code samples of what not to do.
-I’d like to cover them here, not only for myself (since by explaining you understand more fully), but for new programmers as well.
+I'd like to cover them here, not only for myself (since by explaining you understand more fully), but for new programmers as well.

 When it comes to learning about safe and secure software, the sooner the better.
-CWE shows examples of breaking code, and they have mitigation techniques, but I couldn’t find code examples of how to fix the problem, so I’ll try to include some of those.
+CWE shows examples of breaking code, and they have mitigation techniques, but I couldn't find code examples of how to fix the problem, so I'll try to include some of those.

-**Disclaimer:** I don’t pretend to be a security expert.
-If you are working on a banking or other similar system, don’t take my word!
+**Disclaimer:** I don't pretend to be a security expert.
+If you are working on a banking or other similar system, don't take my word!
 In fact, take all of this with a grain of salt, and think for yourself before blindly implementing things I think are pretty good.
-The code shown might not work exactly, and probably doesn’t do much other error checking.
-Treat it like pseudo-code, and please don’t copy and paste too much.
+The code shown might not work exactly, and probably doesn't do much other error checking.
+Treat it like pseudo-code, and please don't copy and paste too much.

 ## [25.
 Race condition](http://cwe.mitre.org/data/definitions/362.html)